alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 # Instructions for use

-  - Copy and paste your bibliography in the text box and allow some time for the tool to retrieve the information (up to a couple of minutes for long bibliographies).
+  - Copy and paste your bibliography in the text box, click the button, and allow some time for the tool to retrieve the information (up to a couple of minutes for long bibliographies).
   - **The tool only works with peer-reviewed and indexed papers**.
 Don't include books, reports, or theses.
   - Each reference must be in a separate line (i.e. separated by a line break) - you may have to reformat referencecs pasted from pdfs.
   - If the tool doesn't load or can't be reached (e.g. Error 504), please refresh after five minutes.